Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Aggregation granularity (Period): 1 minute.
 Threshold value: Dynamic.
 Operator: Greater than.
 - [ ] Aggregation granularity (Period): 5 minutes.
 Threshold value: Dynamic.
 Operator: Less than.

-### You need to create an alert to monitor the performance of VM1.
-The alert must be triggered when the average CPU usage exceeds 70 percent for five minutes.
-The alert must calculate the average once every minute.

-How should you configure the alert rule?
-To answer, select the appropriate options in the answer area.

 ### You have a project in Azure DevOps.
 You plan to deploy a self-hosted agent by using an unattended configuration script.
 Which two values should you define in the configuration script?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

-- [x] authorization credentials.
+- [x] Authorization credentials.
-- [ ] the project name.
+- [ ] Project name.
-- [ ] the deployment group name.
+- [ ] Deployment group name.
-- [x] the organization URLthe agent pool name.
+- [x] Organization URLthe agent pool name.
-- [ ] the agent pool name.
+- [ ] Agent pool name.

 ### Your company has a project in Azure DevOps.
 You plan to create a release pipeline that will deploy resources by using Azure Resource Manager templates.
 The templates will reference secrets stored in Azure Key Vault.
 You need to recommend a solution for accessing the secrets stored in the key vault during deployments.
 The solution must use the principle of least privilege.
 What should you include in the recommendation?